 Probiotics, also known as “friendly bacteria,” are live, beneficial microorganisms that battle pathogens and toxin-producing bacteria in our intestines.
 Their outstanding powers are becoming increasingly apparent.
 A 2009 study in Madison, Wisconsin, of 3 to 5 year olds discovered that youngsters developed excellent cold and flu resistance simply by ingesting two probiotic supplements: lactobacillus acidophilus and bifidobacterium animalis subsp lactis.
 The children’s incidences of fever were reduced by 72.7 percent, coughing by 62.1 percent, and sneezing and nasal congestion by 48 percent.
 Kids taking probiotics also missed approximately 30 percent fewer days of child care, and their use of antibiotics was slashed by a whopping 84.2 percent.
 As in the study, you can give your child probiotics through supplements (available in the refrigerated section of most health food stores), but excellent food sources include yogurt, kefir, and even some types of kim chee; before purchasing, be sure to read the labels to ensure they contain these friendly bacteria.

-3) Fruits and vegetables = Add ‘em.
 Another weapon in your “eat your veggies” arsenal: They can stave off icky symptoms.
 According to a 2011 study in Berlin, dietary supplements from fruits and vegetables provided a 20 percent reduction in days ruined by moderate or severe cold symptoms.
 While fruits are an easier sell for most children, many veggie-adverse kids won’t find this so compelling — so you’ll probably need to present them with a cornucopia of options.
 Even kids can appreciate that spending five minutes eating broccoli to ensure they get to that special event, outing, or party can be worth it (or at least you can try to get them to see it that way).

 Yes, fruits are good for you, and mom and granny may have pulled out the orange juice every time you got the sniffles.
 But recent findings suggests that if life hands you an orange, don’t make orange juice.
 While oranges themselves are bursting with vitamin C, healthful fiber, and micronutrients, when squeezed into juice, sugar levels surpass those of most other fruit juices.
 Loaded with about 24 grams of sugar in an 8 oz. glass, orange juice sugar levels are nearly as high as the same size serving of Coca Cola (which has only 2 more grams of sugar in the same size serving).
 And sugar, as we know (see #1), is a no-go when it comes to staying healthy.

-6) Water = Add it.
 Glug, glug, glug.
 Keep your children hydrated with eight to 10 glasses of H2O each day.
 Water strengthens the body’s immune system by transporting oxygen to our cells, moving nutrients to our tissues and organs, and flushing out toxic impurities.